 Rebellious teenagers are not uncommon.
 However, when their behavior reaches a certain level, parents look for solutions.
 This has led to a billion-dollar business called the troubled teen industry.

-Every year, millions of parents, guardians and even state agencies entrust teens to behavioral modification facilities.
-These institutions make claims that they can help improve your teen’s behavior.
-This is not always the case.
+Every year, millions of parents, guardians, and even state agencies entrust teens to behavioral modification facilities.
+These institutions make claims that they can help improve your teen’s behavior, but this is not always the case.
 Parents often do not realize they may be sending their child into months or even years of abuse.
 Some state agencies may not take the time to fully vet these facilities, putting a further burden on parents and guardians.
-When this happens, you will need an experienced institutional abuse attorney to help set things right.
+When this happens, you will need an experienced attorney to help set things right.

 At Tommy James Law, our attorney strives to help families caught in the web of these institutions.
 We understand how these facilities take advantage of your need for help.

 A teenager may be considered “troubled” due to exhibiting disobedience, risky behavior, or even drug and alcohol use.
 Special facilities across the country offer programs in order to reform this misbehavior.

 Troubled teen industry facilities often include, but are not limited to:

 - Residential treatment centers